JWLoubser55/CoCX/classes/classes/Scenes/Readme.md

 monster to a variable and modify it.

 You also should add the monster to `Scenes/Explore/ExploreDebug.allMonsters` array, so it will be combated in that debug scene.
-You can put it in the beginning of the array to quicky test it in debug mode.
+You can put it in the beginning of the array to quickly test it in debug mode.
 In that test also check the inspection and compare it with description.

 ### Special attacks